andres0sorio/RPiProjects/NginxDemo/README.md

 * Java JDK 1.8
 * Sparkjava 2.5
-* Freemarker
-* MongoDB 3.2x
 * Maven

 ## ¿How to use?

 * Clone the repository in your projects directory, cd into it and run:

-> mvn compile exec:java -Dexec.mainClass=App
+> mvn compile exec:java -Dexec.mainClass="com.aosorio.nginx.Main"

 * Finally go to your browser and enter to the following URI: